jwoLondon/adventOfCode/examples/aocExamples.md

 ### addNToFreqTable

 Accumulate frequencies in a frequency table.
+This is a more general version of `addToFreqTable` allowing arbitrary frequency counts to be accumulated.

 ```elm {l r siding}
 example : Dict String Int